 1. Horatian Satire

 Horatian satire is perhaps the most common type of satire.
 Horatian satire typically uses humor to ridicule a person or event in a comedic way.
-The goal of here is to be light-hearted and a means of encouraging improvement in what is being satirized.
-The use of parody is often found in this type.
+Further, the goal of here is to be light-hearted and a means of encouraging improvement in what is being satirized.
+Also, the use of parody is often found in this type.

 Horatian satire is commonly used in to provide social commentary in a light-hearted way.
 Today, shows like The Colbert Report and Saturday Night Live both use this satirical strategy.